-No matter the size or kind of business, it is critical to avoid any action that could be construed as violating antitrust laws.
-This is critical to avoid serious long-term legal issues or penalties, as shown by the recent landmark case against Facebook.
+No matter the size or kind of business, it is important to avoid any action that could be construed as violating antitrust laws to avoid serious long-term legal issues or penalties as illustrated by a recent landmark case against Facebook.

 The federal government enforces antitrust laws to ensure fair competition across all industries in the business world.
 These laws prevent companies from: